Opinion: Highly Sensitive Person (HSP) and Female Autism Are the Same In Some Cases

 If someone believes they are an HSP or believes their child is an HSC (Highly Sensitive Child), they will assume that certain difficulties or problematic behaviours are related to the HSP trait and will be less likely to search for other answers — namely, an autism diagnosis.

-Aron defines HSP, or sensory processing sensitivity, as a trait existing in 15 to 20 percent of the general population.
-Those who are HSP are more aware of subtleties in their surroundings, tend to be introverted, are easily overwhelmed, and are usually more comfortable alone than in large groups or crowds.
+According to Aron, those who are Highly Sensitive are more aware of subtleties in their surroundings, tend to be introverted, are easily overwhelmed, and are usually more comfortable alone than in large groups or crowds.